How to care for Indoor Orchids:

 They are symbolic flowers in many cultures, and have been depicted in ancient art.
 And orchids are responsible for one of the most essential culinary flavors in existence: vanilla.

 Orchids are famous for their extraordinary flowers, which have been cultivated and sought after for centuries.
-In Victorian England, “orchidelirium” developed into a full-blown craze, and orchids could cost thousands of pounds, and were kept in specialized miniature greenhouses.
+In Victorian England, “orchidelirium” developed into a full-blown craze.
+Orchids could cost thousands of pounds, and they were kept in specialized miniature greenhouses.

 Fortunately, modern orchids don’t require nearly as much care and maintenance as their wild ancestors, but there are still some things to know in order to keep orchids healthy and blooming indoors.